 Blade selection is the first step when using a reciprocating saw.
 Start by identifying what the material will be that you are cutting.
 Select the right blade for the task.
-Sometimes you are unsure, and you need to refer to the blade information attached to the saw.
+Sometimes you are unsure and need to refer to the blade information attached to the saw.

 Move on to the shoe as you adjust it.
-Make sure you have the shoe set to where it needs to be before cutting.
-When cutting into hard material, you may want to angle the shoe more, to give the blade a sharper angle.
+Ensure you have the shoe set to where it needs to be before cutting.
+When cutting into hard material, you may want to angle the shoe more to give the blade a sharper angle.

 Also, adjust the blade depth.
-When making freehand cuts on exposed nails and lumber pieces, the depth does not matter, but when cutting into a wall, it is necessary.
-You would not want your blade to go all the way through and out the other side.
+When making freehand cuts on exposed nails and lumber pieces, the depth does not matter, but it is necessary when cutting into a wall.
+You would not want your blade to go through and out the other side.
 Setting the shoe prevents it from doing so.

 Squeeze the trigger to activate the saw blade.
 What makes a reciprocating saw is a right blade, angle, and shoe set.
 If you are cutting piping, or larger wood pieces, start the saw blade off slow and then increase speed.

 Now you can cut.
 Apply even pressure in any direction you are moving the blade.
 Try to keep it controlled throughout the cutting process.
 That does not take more than a few seconds.

 How to cut straight with a reciprocating saw